top of page

 Join us at the Genoa Branch Library for True Crime Tuesday!

-Don't want to read the book??
+Don't know where to start?
 Check out the shows, podcasts and other articles linked on our website!

-Our Next Meeting will be on March 25th discussing The Bender family
+Our Next Meeting will be on May 27th discussing the Moscow, Idaho Murders

 Book Buddies